Navid200/xDrip/docs/Follow/FollowNightscout.md

 * hostname: The address of the Nightscout site, excluding https:// at the beginning.
 * API_SECRET: The password used by the uploader to upload to Nightscout.
-* Token: A token that a Nightscout user can create to allow you to follow without disclosing their password.
+* Token: A token created by a Nightscout master, allowing you to follow without requiring their password.
 <br/>

 ---

 #### **Configure Wake Delay**
-As Nightscout Follower, xDrip will attempt to read from Nightscout a maximum of two times.
-If it fails to get a new reading after two attempts, it will assume the master is disconnected and go back to sleep to conserve battery and data.
+As a Nightscout Follower, xDrip will attempt to read data from Nightscout twice.
+If it cannot retrieve a new reading after two attempts, it will assume the master device is disconnected and go to sleep to conserve battery and data.
-However, if there is a delay in the master uploading data to Nightscout, that may be the reason for the failure.
+Delays in the master device uploading data to Nightscout may cause failed attempts.

+To address this:
-You can set a delay for xDrip to wait before reading from Nightscout to account for this potential upload delay.
-This can help ensure that xDrip reads the latest data from Nightscout rather than going to sleep with outdated information.
+Set a delay to allow xDrip to wait before reading from Nightscout.
+This accounts for any upload delays and ensures xDrip retrieves the latest data instead of going to sleep with outdated information.
 ![](./images/NS_Follow_Delay.png)

 ![](./images/NS_Follow_Delay2.png)

 **Do you need this setting?**
-If you are satisfied with how the Nightscout follower currently works, no changes are necessary.
+No changes are needed if you’re satisfied with how the Nightscout follower currently works.

 **Benefits of adjusting delay**
-Adjusting the delay can reduce the time it takes for new readings from the person you are following to appear on your follower.
+Adjusting the delay can reduce the time it takes for new readings from the master to appear on your follower.
 If you see a red delay indicator on the Nightscout follow status page, adjusting the delay setting may help.
 ![](./images/NS_Delay.png)

 **What if you don’t change anything?**
-If you don’t adjust the follower delay, your follower will still receive all readings, but there might be a delay of up to 5 minutes depending on the master’s upload time.
+Your follower will still receive all readings, but there might be a delay of up to 5 minutes, depending on the master’s upload time.

 **Best setting for delay**
-Most users can leave the setting at the default value of 0.
-If you notice a delay on the Nightscout follow status page, experiment with different delay values to find the shortest delay that eliminates the red delay indicator.
+Most users can keep the default setting of 0.
+If you notice delays, experiment with different values to find the smallest value that eliminates the red delay indicator.